-Liberal Arts: General - Associate of Arts (AA)
+Liberal Arts: General

 Why major in Liberal Arts: General?

 ECC's Liberal Arts: General degree program majors are able to take a bulk of their general education requirements while also getting the opportunity to take several Humanities or Social Science electives.
 This program is designed for those who wish to explore a broader base of study.